 The L'Amie Cell is immediately owned by L'AMIE AG lifestyle insurance services, an insurance intermediary authorised by the Austrian insurance regulator.
 The Cell is ultimately owned by Integral Insurance Broker Gmbh, which is likewise authorised in Austria.
-With a licence issued during 2015 and updated in 2017 the L'Amie Cell writes a handset theft and material damage portfolio in Austria and is expected to grow the portfolio materially over the coming years in other European countries and, as a reinsurer, in certain non-EU countries.

-The Cell's operating functional currency is Euro
+With a licence issued during 2015 and updated in 2017 the L'Amie Cell writes a handset theft and material damage portfolio in Austria and other European Countries.
+The Cell has been further authorised to underwrite Travel and Cyber insurance risk.
+The Cell's operating functional currency is Euro.

 The ultimate owner of the Amplifon Cell, Amplifon SpA, is a publicly listed company on the Milan Stock Exchange and is a world leader in the distribution of hearing solutions and small hearing aids.
 The company is present in 21 countries.
 Amplifon Cell reinsures risks originating from various territories within the European Union.
 The insurance product is introduced by Amplifon SpA, insured by a primary multinational insurer and then reinsured with the Cell.
 The primary policy cover is for theft and material damage to the Insured hearing aid.
 The Cell's operating functional currency is Euro.